MARK SETZLER

 "A" Level Performance

 These students attend all classes except those missed for legitimate reasons (illness, university-sanctioned activities, or other unavoidable circumstances that are communicated as soon as possible to instructors); when they must miss a class, they make arrangements to quickly complete any missed work.
 They ask questions, listen carefully to the insights of other students, and actively participate in most meetings.
 Their body language and responsiveness demonstrate consistent and full engagement, showing they are trying to make the most of their time in a classroom setting.
-Their comments, questions , and references to readings demonstrate that they typically are completing homework assignments when they are scheduled.
+They consistently take notes in class, putting in the day-to-day work that is necessary to perform at a high level when tests and papers are going to be assigned weeks later.
+Their comments, questions, and references to readings demonstrate that they typically are completing homework assignments when they are scheduled.
 On tests and papers, it is clear that A students are putting their best effort into the course.

 "B" Level Performance

-These students attend all possible classes and closely follow seminar discussions.
-They are consistently active listeners, whose body language and note-taking indicate full engagement in class activities almost all of the time.
-Unlike "A" students, "B" students rarely contribute to discussions or make only general comments, suggesting they may have not completed much of the assigned reading materials ahead of most classes.
-While day-to-day preparation is not displayed, these students fully participate in all class exercises and have completed required readings ahead of specifically designated discussion sessions.
-On tests and papers, it is clear that B students are making consistent efforts to learn the material and complete most, if not all, assigned homework.
+These students attend all classes and actively engage in seminar discussions.
+They consistently demonstrate attentive listening, with body language and note-taking that reflect full participation.
+However, unlike "A" students, "B" students rarely refer to their reading notes or contribute to discussions, and when they do, their comments tend to be general, suggesting they have not reviewed any of the assigned materials before most classes.
+While they do not always show day-to-day preparation, they fully participate in class exercises and complete the required readings for designated discussion sessions.
+On tests and papers, their efforts to learn the material are evident, and their essay answers and papers indicate that they are completing most assigned homework.

 "C" Level Performance